TS-CUBED/audio-slideshow/README.md

 In short:

 -   press the key `a` to toggle the audio playback
--   press the key `c` to start the recording - a red circle appears in the upper right corner of the slideshow, indicating that the recorder is running
+-   press the key `y` to start the narrative recording - a red circle appears in the upper right corner of the slideshow, indicating that the recorder is running
 -   press the key `z` to download the recorded audio in a zip-file
 -   extract the downloaded zip-file next to the *html*-file containing the *reveal.js* presentation and rename the folder to `audio/`